 3）The third level is the completed form.
 Click SAVE or SUBMIT to enter the third level.
 The same type of form may have multiple sheets, so there will be a label for record.

 4) When one selects PDF on the left, the system identifies the left PDF over a few pages.
-When one clicks the empty form, the number of pages identified is displayed at the top right corner and the head and tail can be added and deleted.
+When one clicks the empty form, the number of pages identified is displayed at the top right corner.

 If a page skip occurs, such as to page 10, insert it into page 5, and the original association, pages 1 to 5 are invoices, and pages 6 to 8 are bills of lading.
 The tenth page is automatically returned to the invoice, 1 to 6 is the invoice, and 7 to 9 is the bill of lading.

+You can manually enter the range of PDF page Numbers associated with the document

 Click save&submit to submit, and click this form again, the PDF on the left will return to the first page

-4. NO INVOICE(不关联发票)
+No relate invoice

-1）Represents the PDF document type on the left side, and does not relate to any invoice.
+1. Represents the PDF document type on the left side, and does not relate to any invoice.

-2）Move in, dial out second levels - corresponding document type, not clickable.
+2. Move in, dial out second levels - corresponding document type, not clickable.
 If we can recognize a PDF, we can map the fields of the PDF to the empty form, and if not, refer to the following rules

-3）At the second level, there are some mapping relationships
+3. At the second level, there are some mapping relationships

-A. When a bill of lading is selected for the first time, the field is compared to the field existed.
-If the first level of the same category (mainly INVOICE), the corresponding fields (such as the description of the goods) in the other documents exist, the system will systematically help fill the field in the empty form.

-B. When bill of lading at the same level is selected the second time, the system compares the fields of the last bill of lading and maps the corresponding copy to the current form.

-Multiple similar forms in the upper right-hand corner can be chosen mapping relationships: for example, if the default mapping is invoice 3, the user can choose to map the contents of invoice to 1 or 2.
+1) Click on the mapping settings in the upper right corner to bring up the Map Fields check box.
+After saving, when you encounter the same credentials such as bill of lading 2, the fields will be automatically mapped according to the fields had set on the page (for example, bill of lading 1) that no need enter again.

+2) If a new bill of lading (for example, bill of lading 3) is reset, the setting of bill of lading 1 will be cleared.
+When input bill of lading 4, it will be entered according to the setting of bill of lading 3

+If all mapping fields are cleared on the bill of lading 3 and click "Save", the bill of lading 4 will no longer continue to map.
+(When the bill of lading 3 clicks on the mapping setting, the default is to map the mapping field set by the bill of lading 1)

-4） Third level: When the second level fills in the form in the form, click SAVE (save) or SUBMIT (submission); the third level will generate the corresponding content, and click to switch
+4.Third level: When the second level fills in the form in the form, click SAVE (save) or SUBMIT (submission); the third level will generate the corresponding content, and click to switch